axitdev/0xany/.junie/guidelines.md

 ## Enums
 - Typically, keys in an Enum should be TitleCase.
 For example: `FavoritePerson`, `BestLake`, `Monthly`.

+=== herd rules ===

+## Laravel Herd

+- The application is served by Laravel Herd and will be available at: https?://[kebab-case-project-dir].test.
+Use the `get-absolute-url` tool to generate URLs for the user to ensure valid URLs.
+- You must not run any commands to make the site available via HTTP(s).
+It is _always_ available through Laravel Herd.

 === laravel/core rules ===